 According to the Student Right-to-Know Act (P.L.
 101-542) of 1990, colleges and universities that administer federal Title IV funds must disclose certain information to prospective and enrolled students, parents and employees.
 Required student consumer information is already on our website, this page is meant to create a simple way to access all of the required information from one point.
-Contact Student Services at (501) 812-2756 if you have any questions.
+Contact Student Affairs at (501) 812-2756. if you have any questions.
 For an in-depth report, visit IPEDS.

 FERPA lists rights to and procedures for inspecting, reviewing, and restricting educational records, as well as how to file complaints if a student feels as if their privacy rights have been violated.
-For additional information, click here.

 UA-PTC Police compile campus crime statistics annually to students and staff.
 Students will be alerted of potentially dangerous situations through campus e-mail.
-For additional information, click here.

 Most campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal hours of business, and for special events or occasions.
 Buildings may close earlier when classes are not in session, during holidays, between semesters, and on weekends.